Pomona-ITS/HPC-Tech-Tutorials/applications/RStudio/README.md

 Off campus: https://rstudio.pomona.edu

 There is also Shiny which is a web interface that allows you to create mini websites with R markup language that can be published to tell your data story or for actual papers/publications/books.
+It also allows to create a user-facing interactive environment where you control what variable can be changed and the graphs are updated in real-time.

 We are using the free version of both Desktop and Server.
 If we ever needed the Enterprise features or commercial support we could consider investing in paid versions described below: